MapPFN: Learning Causal Perturbation Maps in Context: Results

-\paragraph{Magnitude ratio uncovers identity collapse as common failure mode in baselines} \autoref{tab:scm_unpaired} evaluates perturbation prediction performance in linear SCMs under the few-shot setting.
-Across all metrics (MMD, RMSE, Rank$^\top$ and MagRatio), \modelname most accurately recovers the post-perturbation distribution compared to CondOT and MetaFM.
-Notably, \modelname achieves the lowest transposed rank, indicating that it is less prone to mode collapse.
-All methods outperform the identity baseline.

-We observe a similar pattern in the zero-shot setting~(\autoref{sec:appendix_experiments},~\autoref{tab:scm_unpaired_zeroshot}).
-Across datasets and evaluation settings, \modelname is the only method with a magnitude ratio close to one, indicating that the predicted causal effect matches the observed effect in scale.
-In contrast, CondOT and MetaFM yield magnitude ratios around 0.1, suggesting little deviation from the observational distribution.
-We attribute this behavior to both baselines either initializing the generative flow to the observational distribution or initializing the model weights as an identity map.
+\paragraph{MapPFN successfully meta-learns perturbation prediction in a controlled environment} \autoref{tab:scm_unpaired} compares MapPFN against CondOT and MFM within a prior of linear SCMs.
+MapPFN achieves the best performance across metrics, only tied with MFM on Wasserstein distance.
+The magnitude ratio reveals identity collapse as a common failure mode in baselines.
+CondOT and MFM yield magnitude ratios around 0.1, suggesting little deviation from the observational distribution, while MapPFN is the only method with a magnitude ratio close to one.
+We attribute this to both baselines either initializing the generative flow to the observational distribution or initializing the model weights as an identity map.
+These results show that MapPFN meta-learns perturbation prediction in a controlled setting where the data-generating process is known, motivating evaluation on real single-cell data where the underlying causal structure is unknown.

-\paragraph{Synthetic pretraining recovers differentially expressed genes in real perturbation data} \autoref{tab:singlecell_fewshot} reports perturbation prediction performance for baselines trained on real single-cell data and for \modelname, which was trained exclusively on a synthetic prior. \modelname achieves performance comparable to MetaFM in terms of Wasserstein distance, while CondOT and MetaFM outperform \modelname on MMD, RMSE and Rank$^\top$.
-This performance gap is consistent with a residual mismatch between the synthetic prior and real single-cell distributions, though \modelname substantially outperforms the identity baseline on transposed rank.
-Beyond distributional similarity metrics, a key question for biological applications is whether \modelname can identify which genes are differentially expressed.
-This information is critical for understanding treatment mechanisms and planning interventions.

-\autoref{fig:auprc} reports the precision-recall curves for recovering differentially expressed genes (DEGs) from the predicted post-perturbation distribution (see \autoref{sec:metrics}).
-Besides a random predictor, we include a \emph{target-only} baseline, always predicting that only the knocked-out gene is differentially expressed. \modelname achieves the highest AUPRC and is the only method that consistently outperforms the \emph{target-only} baseline.
-While CondOT and \modelname achieve better precision than MetaFM at recall above 0.25, both CondOT and MetaFM achieve lower precision than \modelname at recall levels below 0.25.
-Notably, MetaFM achieves strong distributional metrics but the worst AUPRC, suggesting that distributional similarity does not necessarily reflect performance on biologically relevant downstream tasks.
-These results indicate that \modelname is capable of identifying differentially expressed genes, on par with baselines trained on real-world data.
-At the same time, \modelname only requires sampling from the pretrained generative model, while existing methods need to be trained from scratch.
-Additional results for the zero-shot setting can be found in~\autoref{sec:appendix_experiments},~\autoref{tab:singlecell_zeroshot}.